Iso-LSD: Pharmacodynamics

 Iso-LSD shows significant affinity for serotonin receptors.
 It had an affinity (IC_{50}) of about 200 nM for serotonin receptors in rat brain membranes.
 For comparison, LSD had an affinity of about 8 to 10 nM in the studies, while isoergine had an affinity of 100 to 200 nM and ergine (LSA) had an affinity of about 200 nM.
 Hence, iso-LSD showed about 10- to 30-fold lower affinity for serotonin receptors than LSD but had similar affinity for the receptors as ergine and isoergine.
 Despite these findings however, iso-LSD showed only 0.12% of the antiserotonergic activity of LSD (~1,000-fold lower in comparison) in the isolated rat uterus.

 In studies by David E. Nichols and colleagues, iso-LSD fully substituted for LSD in rodent drug discrimination tests.
 Full substitution occurred at a dose of 0.32 mg/kg and its ED_{50} was 0.14 mg/kg, whereas the LSD training dose was 0.08 mg/kg.
-Iso-LSD was about 7-fold less potent than LSD in terms of ED_{50} in this assay.
+Iso-LSD was about 7 times less potent than LSD in terms of ED_{50} in this assay.
 In other studies, the drug had about 3.7% of the toxic potency of LSD in rabbits (presumably in terms of LD_{50}) and, unlike LSD, was not pyretogenic.